 - Grammar Exercises 1-12

 No eligibility requirements

 This subject is intended for students who have no previous knowledge of Latin.
 The subject is designed to provide a rapid survey of the language sufficient to enable students to read selected passages of adapted and original Latin.
+This subject is taught in blended mode, involving seminar-format learning and a variety of online activities, including videos, short quizzes, and online games.
 The language is taught in the context of its historical and cultural background, and includes study of the influence of Latin on the development of English and other modern languages.

 - Grammar and Translation Exercises (35%)